VIBE AMBASSADORS PROJECT

 Why it Matters

 Too often, the voices of young people, especially those facing systemic disadvantage are excluded from decisions that affect them.
-The Ambassador Project challenges this by placing young people at the centre of change.
+VIBES AMBASSADORS PROJECT challenges this by placing young people at the centre of change.

 Ambassadors don’t just grow as individuals; they become part of something larger.
 They: